The Forsaken (2001 film): Plot

 Sean and Nick take Megan to their motel room, but she goes into a rage and bites Sean; they realize they must kill the Forsaken responsible to prevent Sean from turning.
 Forsaken can only be slain on hallowed ground, so the three head for a Spanish mission 60 miles away.
 They stop at a gas station where an old woman, Ina, lets them in.
 She shows them a newspaper connecting Megan to a bloodbath in Arizona; when Megan wakes up and is coherent enough to talk, she explains she was a victim of the vampires' bloodbath.
 Kit catches up to them and lays siege to the gas station.

 Sean discovers a graveyard outside and Ina explains that it is an old Spanish graveyard that was never dug up, making the house hallowed ground and thus a suitable place to kill Kit.
 In the ensuing battle, Sean and Nick are injured.
 As Kit is about to kill Ina and Megan, Sean drives his car through the gas station wall and pins Kit to the wall, hoping to hold him there until the sun rises.
 Kit pushes the car, Sean shoots him, knocking him into a beam of sunlight.
 As Kit starts to combust, Sean, Nick, Megan, and Ina flee the gas station; Kit's explosive death ignites the gas.
 Sean and Megan are finally cured of vampirism; however, Nick is not cured as it turns out that the vampire who bit him is descended from the other Forsaken in the United States.
 Nick takes to the road to try to find and kill the other Forsaken, leaving a letter of thanks for Sean.
-Three months later, Sean catches up to him and insists on helping, having discovered that the Forsaken is probably in Denver.
+Three months later, Sean catches up to him and insists on helping, having discovered that the Forsaken is probably in Colorado.
 The two set off for Denver.